gleam-lang/gleam/notes/talk.md

 tree into a format and can be readily fed into the virtual machine.
 With the templating language this format was Elixir AST, which would work again here.

-There are also other alternatives, after all, there are other languages on the BEAM and they do not require the Elixir compiler to function.
+However there are also other options.
 Since we've come all this way using just the OTP standard library let's explore one of the alternatives, Core Erlang.

 ```erlang
 f(X) ->